aptos-foundation/registry-projects/registry/sportsbook.md

-# Registry: Sportsbook
+# Registry: Sports Hub

 ### Overview

-Sports betting is a popular form of entertainment and speculation worldwide, yet it faces several challenges that can undermine trust and limit accessibility.
+Predicting the outcome of sporting events is a form of entertainment worldwide, yet it faces several challenges that can undermine trust and limit accessibility.

-- The lack of transparency in traditional sports betting systems is a significant concern, as bettors often struggle to verify the integrity of the odds calculation and payout processes.
+- The lack of transparency in traditional sports prediction platforms is a significant concern, as participants often struggle to verify the integrity of the odds calculation and payout processes.
-- The centralized nature of sportsbooks makes them vulnerable to potential fraud and manipulation by insiders, as well as risks associated with frozen payouts in certain jurisdictions.
+- The centralized nature of traditional venues makes them vulnerable to potential fraud and manipulation by insiders, as well as risks associated with frozen payouts in certain jurisdictions.

-By integrating Aptos, sports betting platforms can offer a scalable, transparent, and immutable record of all transactions, allowing users to verify the integrity of the system and its brand.
+By integrating Aptos, sports prediction platforms can offer a scalable, transparent, and immutable record of all transactions, allowing users to verify the integrity of the system and its brand.

 There is a significant opportunity to utilize crypto primitives such as randomness, collateralization, and on-chain yield generation for liquidity providers (LPs).

+Predicting the outcome of sporting events may be regulated or prohibited in certain jurisdictions.
+To the extent these activities are prohibited in certain jurisdictions, applicants are required to limit access in such jurisdictions.
+Applicants must ensure that their applications are compliant with all relevant laws

 ### Key Features

-1. **Bet Processing**
+1. **Transaction Processing**
-    - Bets are processed and stored on Aptos, providing a tamper-proof record.
+    - Transactions are processed and stored on Aptos, providing a tamper-proof record
-    - Smart contracts automate payouts based on verified results, eliminating the need for manual processing.
+    - Smart contracts automate payouts based on verified results, eliminating the need for manual processing
 2. **Odds Management**
-    - Odds are dynamically calculated based on the betting pool's state and integrated external data using smart contracts.
+    - Odds are dynamically calculated based on the prediction pool's state and integrated external data using smart contracts
-    - Provides fair and transparent odds to all participants, reducing the risk of manipulated payouts by using Aptos’ verified random module, [Roll](https://aptoslabs.medium.com/roll-with-move-secure-instant-randomness-on-aptos-c0e219df3fb1), as needed.
+    - Provides fair and transparent odds to all participants, reducing the risk of manipulated payouts by using Aptos’ verified random module, [Roll](https://aptoslabs.medium.com/roll-with-move-secure-instant-randomness-on-aptos-c0e219df3fb1), as needed
 3. **Event Management**
-    - Users and oracles update and verify event outcomes in real-time, ensuring accurate and timely bet resolutions as well as real-time calculations of position value.
+    - Users and oracles update and verify event outcomes in real-time, ensuring accurate and timely prediction resolutions as well as real-time calculations of position value
-    - Supports live betting on events as they occur, with odds updated in real-time by decentralized algorithms and oracles.
+    - Supports predictions on events as they occur, with odds updated in real-time by decentralized algorithms and oracles.
 4. **User Experience**
-    - Easy-to-use interfaces for placing, tracking, and settling bets.
+    - Easy-to-use interfaces for placing, tracking, and settling predictions
-    - Feature parity with leading sportsbook platforms to ensure a competitive user experience.
+    - Feature parity with leading sports hub platforms to ensure a competitive user experience

-### Sports to Focus On
+### Potential Sports to Focus On

 1. **Football (Soccer)**
 2. **American Football**